 It is a panoramic thrill flying into Kathmandu on a clear day.
 The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
 A representative and driver from our office will meet you at the airport and escort you to your hotel.
 The representative will help you check into your designated hotel.
 At the hotel, you will be briefed about your daily activities.

-Later in the afternoon, we take about 35 KM drive to Nagarkot Hill Station.
+Later in the afternoon, we take about a 35 KM drive to Nagarkot Hill Station.
 Enjoy the sunset view and stay overnight at the warm hotel at Chill Nagarkot.

-Note: We take you to Nagarkot because it helps you to acclimatize well before you fly to Lhasa at the elevation of 3640m above the sea level.
+Note: We take you to Nagarkot because it helps you to acclimatize well before you fly to Lhasa at the elevation of 3640m above sea level.

 After having a sunrise view from Nagarkot, take breakfast and start hiking to Dhulikhel.
 A glut of cultural diversities, traditional practices, and lush vegetation.
 Nagarkot Dhulikhel hiking trail is well-trodden with amazing views including mountains.
 Dhulikhel is a small town of the Newar ethnic group with a long history, accordingly to the records it has been around for more than 500 years and the artistic skill and urban ethos of its Newari inhabitants have created a place of Charm.